Mike Trout Rookie Cards: An In-Depth Look

 2011 Bowman Draft, Card No. 101 shop ebay

-Typically the Bowman Drafts are released first and the Chrome version not far behind.
-Following that logic this set is the parent of the Bowman Chrome Draft which we just looked at.
+This set is the parent of the Bowman Chrome Draft which we just looked at.
 Identical in every way minus the chrome technology.
 These are typically nicknamed “Bowman Paper” or “Paper” versions which means no chrome just straight cardboard.
-These black bordered beauties are prone to chip along the edges and corners due to the border color and thin paper stock.
+These black-bordered beauties are prone to chip along the edges and corners due to the border color and thin paper stock.
 Mint copies are hard to find especially in raw form.

 Parallels include: Gold 1: per box.
 Blue 1:17 packs #d/499.
 Red 1:7410 packs #d/1.